 An expenditure item is one separable expenditure, e.g. an invoice, a person's salary or an office supply.
-An expenditure category is simply a group of expenditures, e.g. depreciation of equipment, salaries, travel costs.
-Budget headings are used to group expenditure, e.g. in a programme budget there is a separate budget heading for management cost, and a separate budget heading for each outcome.
-In a project cost (budget) staff costs are one example of a budget heading.
+An expenditure type is simply a group of expenditures, e.g. depreciation of equipment, salaries, travel costs.
+Budget headings are used to group categories of expenditure.

+For example, in a programme budget there is a separate budget heading for management cost, and a separate budget heading for each outcome.

+In a project budget, staff costs are one example of a budget heading.